Simmering

 Simmering is a food preparation technique by which foods are cooked in hot liquids kept just below the boiling point of water (lower than 100 °C) and above poaching temperature (higher than 71–80 °C).
-To create a steady simmer, a liquid is brought to a boil, then its heat source is reduced to a lower, constant temperature.
+To create a steady simmer, a liquid is brought to a boil, then its heat source is reduced to a lower, constant intensity (smaller flame on a gas stove, lower temperature on an induction/electric stove).
+Visually a liquid will show a little movement without approaching a rolling boil.